Advanced Diploma in Counselling Practice (450 g.l.h. Level 5 equivalent) (NCPS Accredited) Course Information

 • Winnicott – the nursing triad

-• Triangle of Insight
+• Malan Triangle of Insight

-• The hidden self and unfulfilled self
+• The hidden self and unfulfilled self; risks in relation to competence

 • Margaret Mahler, Bowlby and Ainsworth